dnulnets/consent/README.md

 # Consent Handling Prototype
-A prototype for consent handling using a ethereum blockchain based on PoA and a small web server (express on node) to demonstrate the functionality.
+A prototype for consent handling using a ethereum blockchain based on PoA, a web server (express on node) and a mongo database to demonstrate the functionality.
 ## What is a consent?
 **When one person voluntarily agrees to the proposal or desires of another.**